lzl199704/MRAnnotator/README.md

 # Usage
 To prepare your data for segmentation, input image data (NIfTI format) should be placed in **LAS** orientation, to enable MRANnotator to determine the laterality of the image volume.
 The **confirm_LAS.py** script will check the orientation of the nifti volume, and conduct RAS-LAS transformation if needed.

+how to setup location for model weights and datasets

 MRAnnotator contains model weights specifically for Abdomen (Dataset001), Shoulder/Knee (Dataset002), Pelvis/Prostate (Dataset003), and Spine (Dataset004) anatomic regions.
 ```
 ###segmentation of 8 abdomen organs